portnov/sverchok/docs/nodes/beta/ngon.rst

 - **Polygons**

 If ``Shift`` input is not zero, then ``Polygons`` output will be empty - this node does not create degenerated polygons.
+However, it can produce non-convex polygons, with big enough values of ``RandomR`` and/or ``RandomPhi``.

-Depending on the type of the inputs, the node will generate only one or multiples independant circles.
+Depending on the type of the inputs, the node will generate only one or multiples independant polygons.

 Examples
 --------